Before You Apply

 EU and overseas students qualifications will be matched against the entry requirements using the UK NARIC system.

 Some people will not have the minimum requirements for the course but put in a context of experience and training we may be able to offer a place based on Accredited Prior Learning.
 When you apply, it’s important to make it clear what qualifications and experience you have to help your case for the course.

 All of our courses are 100% course work which will be a mix of workshops, rehearsals, portfolios, presentations and writing.

 For students applying for our level 3 courses, there may an option for you to resit Maths and English GCSE which will be discussed at your interview.

 We want you to achieve!
 As we are a vocational performing arts college, we know that students want to work practically in their learning.
 We have extensive experience of supporting students who struggle with academic work.
 On your application form, please indicate if you have any needs to disclose so we can discuss a plan for support.

 WELFARE AND HARDSHIP

 The welfare of all our students is paramount and we work closely with a range of partners to help solve a variety of issues.
-Through our partners, we may be able to offer limited financial support for students facing hardship whilst studying.
-Stamford College and University Centre Peterborough help with the managing of a hardship grant and should you enrolled on one of their shared programmes, may be able to access this support.
-If you are struggling with finance whilst studying, you are encouraged to speak to us as soon as possible.
+Through our partners, there may be able to offer limited financial support for students facing hardship whilst studying, depending on the course you are enroled.
+In the first instance, students should speak to thier tutor or programme lead to determine what support is availbe.

 DISABILITY SUPPORT AND ADDITIONAL LEARNING NEEDS